icknOrg/COINS_SwissThoughtleaders/README.md

 Second, the thoughtleader score was calculated for both the Swiss and German-speaking people all together and based on this they were labelled as a Thoughtleader or not.

 Based on each approach two prediction models were created:
-  1. a model was trained on the Swiss people and was then used for predicting the German-speaking people's Thoughtleader Tribe membership
+  1. a model was trained on the Swiss people and was then used for predicting the German-speaking people's Thoughtleader Tribe membership.
   2. a model was trained by the German-speaking people and then used for predicting the Swiss people's Thoughtleader Tribe membership.

 #### For execution of these two approaches, please follow this instruction: